Aladdin (BlackRock): Use case

 One of BlackRock's four data centers where Aladdin is operated is located in Wenatchee, Washington state.
 The network in Wenatchee consists of around 6000 computers.
 In 2024 and 2025, BlackRock and its affiliates have aggressively expanded investments in large-scale data center infrastructure, most notably through a consortium’s $40 billion acquisition of Aligned Data Centers.

 The software uses these computers to analyze global economic data, stock market prices and numerous other economic factors.
 For example, sudden changes in government, weather conditions or possible disasters are also taken into account when evaluating portfolios.
 Aladdin is the analysis system used by BlackRock to evaluate individual investments.
-Its purpose is to help with risk management.
+Its purpose is to help with risk management and it is not making trades.
 Aladdin is based on a pool of historical data that uses Monte Carlo simulation to select large, randomly generated samples from the very large number of possible future scenarios.
 This generates a statistical picture of different scenarios for equities and bonds under different future conditions.
 A portfolio can also be subjected to a stress test.
 For example, the impact of a global pandemic or a Lehman Brothers type of insolvency crisis on a portfolio of assets can be simulated in this way.
 Clients using Aladdin include CalPERS (California Public Employees' Retirement System) with assets of US$260 billion, Deutsche Bank with around €900 billion and Prudential plc with around US$700 billion.
 The Bank of Israel has also used Aladdin since 2019.